Uncontacted peoples: Brazil

+According to Survival Intentional, in 2025 there are 124 groups of isolated peoples living in Brazil, 88 of which live on land recognized by the government.
+In 2007, FUNAI reported the presence of 67 uncontacted Indigenous peoples in Brazil, up from 40 in 2005.

 Until the 1970s, Brazil attempted unsuccessfully to move anyone on lands that could be commercially cultivated.
-In 1987, it set up the Department of Isolated Indians inside FUNAI, facilitating the work of Sydney Possuelo and José Carlos Meirelles, and declared the Vale do Javari perpetually sealed off, encompassing an area of 85,444 km2.
-In 2007, FUNAI reported the presence of 67 uncontacted Indigenous peoples in Brazil, up from 40 in 2005.
+In 1987, it set up the Department of Isolated Indians inside FUNAI, facilitating the work of Sydney Possuelo and José Carlos Meirelles, and declared the large Vale do Javari Indigenous Territory in western Amazonas perpetually sealed off, encompassing an area of 85,444 km2.
+Since 2021, uncontacted peoples in Brazil have been increasingly threatened by illegal land grabbers, loggers, and gold miners.
+Additionally, the government of Jair Bolsonaro signalled its intention to develop the Amazon and reduce the size of Indigenous reservations.

-The Awá are people living in the eastern Amazon rainforest.
-There are approximately 350 members, and 100 of them have no contact with the outside world.
-Their tribe is at risk because of conflicts with logging interests in their territory.
+The Awá live in Maranhão.
+There are approximately 350 members, of which roughly 100 have no contact with the outside world.
+Their tribe is at severe risk because of violent conflicts with loggers in their territory.

 The Kawahiva live in the north of Mato Grosso.
 They are constantly on the move and have little contact with outsiders.
 Thus, they are known primarily from physical evidence they have left behind: arrows, baskets, hammocks, and communal houses.
+In 2016 their population was estimated at 15 individuals, and in 2024 at 35-40.
 In 2013, the government released video of the Kawahiva filmed in 2011, generating headlines around the world.
-In 2024, after years of campaigning, Brazil’s Supreme Court ordered FUNAI, the Brazilian government’s Indigenous affairs department to present a timetable for demarcation of the Kawahiva do Rio Pardo territory, and in March 2025, FUNAI confirmed that the demarcation will happen by the end of 2025.
+In 2024, after years of campaigning, Brazil’s Supreme Court ordered FUNAI to present a timetable for demarcation of the Kawahiva do Rio Pardo territory, and in March 2025 FUNAI confirmed their intention to complete it by the end of 2025.